 Announcement of results

-- template for the letter of approval by your research supervisor (PDF, 65.76 kb) (refer to checklist for instructions)
+- Template for the letter of approval by your research supervisor (PDF, 69.05 kb) (Refer to checklist for instructions)

 If you still have a question after reading all of the above, you may contact us at firstname.lastname@example.org.

-NB: Inquiries will be answered up until two working days before the competition deadline, i.e. until 4:00 PM EDT, May 21, 2019.
-Technical inquiries about difficulties encountered in the online application system should also be directed to firstname.lastname@example.org.
+NB: Inquiries will be answered up until two working days before the call deadline, i.e. until 4:00 pm EDT on June 15, 2020.
+Technical inquiries about difficulties encountered in the online application system should also be directed to email@example.com.
 Please note in your subject line that you are applying for the IDRC Doctoral Research Awards.